 Out of these PDM is the most popular.
 It is also called Activity on Node (AON) method.
-It is used by most of the modern software scheduling tools.
-Let us discuss it in detail.
+It is used by most of the modern software scheduling tools and is described in the PMBOK Guide.

 Predecessor Activity/Milestone – It is simply called as a Predecessor.
 A Predecessor logically comes before the dependent activity/milestone in a Project Network Diagram.

 Successor Activity/Milestone – It is simply called as a Successor.
 A Successor is the dependent activity/milestone.
 It logically comes after Predecessor(s) in a Project Network Diagram.

 Node – All the activities/milestones (Predecessors and Successors) in a Project Network Diagram are represented on a Node.

 Arrow – Dependencies between activities/milestones are represented by arrows.
 Two related nodes are separated by a unidirectional arrow.
 Predecessors are shown towards the arrow tail while successors are shown towards the arrow head.

 Sub-network – It is simply called as a subnet.
 It is a subdivision or a part of a complete Project Network Diagram.

 Dependencies – A Successor (dependent node) can have more than one predecessors.
 Similarly a predecessor can have more than one successors.